MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

     *mapDamage*
         The 'mapDamage' option accepts four possible values: 'no', 'plot', 'model', and 'rescale'.
-By default value ('plot'), will cause mapDamage to be run in order to generate simple plots of the *post-mortem* DNA damage rates, as well as base composition plots, and more.
+By default, value ('plot'), will cause mapDamage to be run in order to generate simple plots of the *postmortem* DNA damage rates, as well as base composition plots, and more.
 If set to 'model', mapDamage will firstly generate the plots described for 'plot', but also construct models of DNA damage parameters, as described in [Jonsson2013]_.
 Note that a minimum amount of DNA damage is required to be present in order to build these models.
-If the option is set to 'rescale', both plots and models will be constructed using mapDamage, and in addition, the quality scores of bases will be down-graded based on how likely they are to represent *post-mortem* DNA damage (see above).
+If the option is set to 'rescale', both plots and models will be constructed using mapDamage, and in addition, the quality scores of bases will be down-graded based on how likely they are to represent *postmortem* DNA damage (see above).

     *Coverage*
         If enabled, a table summarizing the number of hits, the number of aligned bases, bases inserted, and bases deleted, as well as the mean coverage, is generated for each reference sequence, stratified by sample, library, and contig.